A Posteriori Error Estimate and Adaptivity for QM/MM Models of Crystalline Defects: Adaptive algorithm and numerical tests

 \subsection{Adaptive algorithm}

 The basic idea of our adaptive QM/MM algorithm is to repeat the following procedure before reaching the required accuracy:

-Compared with the standard adaptive finite element algorithms \cite{Dorfler:1996}, the difference is that we combine the ``Mark" step and ``Refine" step together in the procedure above.
-As discussed in Section \ref{sec:sub:trun}, the computational domain $\Omega$ (or MM region $\LMM$) is fixed to be sufficiently large.
-Hence, in the ``Mark \& Refine" step, we only update the QM and buffer regions, since they are of much practical interest.
+Compared to standard adaptive finite element methods~\cite{Dorfler:1996}, our approach differs in that we integrate the ``Mark" and ``Refine" steps by employing a fast marching method for updating the QM and buffer regions, as presented in Algorithm \ref{alg:fmm}.
+Moreover, as discussed in Section \ref{sec:sub:trun}, the computational domain $\Omega$ (or equivalently, MM region $\LMM$) is fixed to be sufficiently large to mitigate the influence of the truncation error.
+Hence, in the ``Mark \& Refine" step, we only update QM and buffer regions.